Overview of gun laws by nation: European Union & European Free Trade Association

-Gun laws in the European Union vary greatly from one country to another.
-Nevertheless, two main strains may be recognized: Most EU countries treat firearms primarily as sporting instruments, while a select group of countries consider them to be primarily tools of individual or collective safety (i.e. Switzerland, Austria, the Czech Republic, Poland, Baltic states, Finland).
+Gun laws in the European Union and EFTA vary greatly from one country to another.
+Nevertheless, two main strains may be recognized: Most countries treat firearms primarily as sporting instruments, while a select group of countries consider them to be primarily tools of individual or collective safety (i.e. Austria, the Czech Republic, Poland, Baltic states, Finland).
 This difference in primary understanding of firearms' main purpose leads to different treatment in national legislations.

 All EU and EFTA countries are bound to implement Directive (EU) 2021/555 into their own legal systems.
-The Directive sets certain gun control standards that the countries must meet; at the same time national legislators may chose to adopt more stringent rules.
+The Directive sets certain gun control standards that the countries must meet; at the same time national legislators may choose to adopt more stringent rules.

 Under the directive, firearms are defined as any portable barrelled weapon that expels, is designed to expel or may be converted to expel a shot, bullet or projectile by the action of a combustible propellant.

 Since 2017 EU directive amendment, arms are classified in three EU categories: